Skip to main content

 Purpose

-Cambrian College is committed to ensuring that goods, services and facilities are accessible for people with disabilities.
-This includes providing services and programs that people with disabilities can use and benefit from equally, equitably and in a manner that respects their dignity and independence.
+Cambrian College (the ‘College’) is committed to ensuring that goods, services, and facilities are accessible to people with disabilities.
+This includes providing services and programs that people with disabilities can use and benefit from equally, equitably, and in a manner that respects their dignity and independence.

 Scope